cfsnyder/dcos-docs-site/pages/1.11/gui/services/index.md

 excerpt: Using the Services menu
 ---

 The Services menu provides a full-featured interface to the native DC/OS Marathon instance.
-This Services men provides a comprehensive view of all of the services that you are running.
+This Services menu provides a comprehensive view of all of the services that you are running.
 You can filter services by health, status, or service name.

 ![Services](/1.11/img/services-ee.png)